Calculate Your BMI

 How Does the BMI Calculator Work?

 The BMI calculator uses a standardized mathematical formula to assess whether your weight is proportionate to your height.
-This calculation provides a numerical value that categorizes your body weight into specific health-related classifications used by the World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC).

 BMI Calculation Formula